alwaysdata/documentation/security/restricted-mode.en.md

 This restriction is not an inhibiting one for the relevant account but it does allow us to limit possible misuse.
 For example:

 - HTTP: processing may take a bit longer as requests will be filtered using rules that are a little stricter,
-- emails: the ability to send messages from our SMTP servers may also be restricted in quantity and/or in time.
+- e-mails: the ability to send messages from our SMTP servers may also be restricted in quantity and/or in time.